YuriODev/python-st-ignatius-03-iterations-and-loops/examples/README.md

 </details>

-## Problem 31: Number of Digits Counting
+## Example 31: Number of Digits Counting

 **Problem:** In one country, banknotes with denominations of 1, 2, 4, 8, 16, 32, and 64 are used.
 Given a natural number `n`.
 What is the smallest number of such banknotes that can be used to pay the amount `n` (indicate the number of each of the banknotes used for payment)?
 It is assumed that there are enough banknotes of all denominations.